This post may contain affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

 How long should I bottom water my plants?

 Exactly how long you let your plant sit in water depends on their size and how dry they are.
 Smaller plants will be done faster.
 Always check your plant’s soil after about ten minutes to gauge the situation.

 If they are still pretty dry when you stick your finger in the soil, let them sit for another ten minutes.
-Let them sit until they are moist either just at or just under the soil’s surface.
-(In case you skipped down to this section—I like to take my plants out when they’re moist just under the surface because it’s an easy indicator of when to stop.
-If the whole surface is already wet, sometimes you can’t tell how much water the plant has actually soaked up.)
+Let them sit until they are moist just under the soil’s surface.

 Whatever you do, do not leave plants in the water permanently.
 Set a timer if you need to so you won’t forget about them.